SterileMilk/MA1800-Final-Project/README.md

 Challenges

 This is my first experience with coding, so I found many things confusing at first.
 Positioning elements on the homepage, like the two links, took me some time.
 Also, adjusting the background images to show the parts I wanted was frustrating since they kept cropping oddly.
 I struggled to arrange the videos neatly on the page without disrupting the layout.
+I also struggled with making the file size small enough and had to work around this by uploading my videos to youtube and linking them to my website through url.

 If I Had More Time